celery/ceps/draft/celery-5-high-level-architecture.rst

 the user is publishing to is available.

-If a health check fails a configured number of times, the relevant :ref:`draft/celery-5-high-level-architecture:Circuit Breaker` is tripped.
+If a health check fails a configured number of times, the relevant :term:`Circuit Breaker` is tripped.

-Each :ref:`draft/celery-5-high-level-architecture:message broker` Celery supports must provide an implementation for the default health checks the Publisher will use for verifying its availability for new messages.
+Each :term:`Message Broker` Celery supports must provide an implementation for the default health checks the Publisher will use for verifying its availability for new messages.